Not sure where to start with hiring a babysitter? I've got you covered.

 A mature babysitter has the skills and experience that you might be looking for, but they also charge a bit more than less experienced babysitters.

-Your kids will be really comfortable with them, and your family member will probably be excited to spend a couple hours with your kids too.
+Your children will be really comfortable with them, and your family member will probably be excited to spend a couple of hours with your kids too.

 Make sure to pick someone you trust and set the same kinds of guidelines and expectations you'd want from any other babysitter.

 Even if you don't think your family member will expect to be paid, it's still good to give them a little gift, like paying for their meal or giving them a bottle of wine.
-Or you can offer to babysit their own kids sometime in return.
+Or you can offer to babysit their children sometime in return.

 Now that you have got a basic idea of what you're looking for in a babysitter.
 It's time to try and find someone that meets your criteria as closely as possible.
 But where do you start looking?

 Start by asking people that you know and trust for their opinions and recommendations.
-This includes friends and family.
-Other parents from school or daycare.
-People from your church or yoga class.
-Basically, anyone whose opinion you value that has their own kids.
+This includes friends, family members other parents from school, and people from your church or yoga class.
+Basically, anyone whose opinion you value that has their own children.
 Or even if they don't have kids of their own, they might be able to put you in touch with a responsible niece or nephew.